| | | |

 2. Remove as much of the meat and fat from the bones as possible.
 Place the bones onto a baking sheet.

-3. Roast the bones for 20 to 25 minutes on both sides.
+3. Roast the bones on both sides for 20 to 25 minutes.

 Apple Cider Vinegar

 Many will argue as to whether vinegar is necessary for making bone broth.
-There are those who believe that adding vinegar helps to release the minerals and calcium found within the bones.
+Some believe that adding vinegar helps to release the minerals and calcium found within the bones.
 I am one of those people.

 • 2 tablespoons of vinegar to 1 gallon of water for poultry bones